Dimensions of orthogonal projections of typical self-affine sets and measures: Introduction

-We point out that, simultaneously and independently of this work, Morris and Sert \cite{MorrisSert2025} obtained alternative proofs of variants of Theorems \ref{thm-1.1}(iii) and \ref{thm-1.2}(iv).
-Similar to Example \ref{not exact dimensional}, they also constructed examples to demonstrate that for an ergodic invariant measure $\mu$, the projection $(P_W\pi^\ba)_*\mu$ may be not exact dimensional for almost every $\ba$.
-We recently became aware that in a paper \cite{AKPST2025+} in progress, Allen {\it et al}.~independently constructed a planar box-like self-affine set for which a certain ergodic $\sigma$-invariant measure has orthogonal projections which are not exact-dimensional.
+We note that, simultaneously and independently of this work, Morris and Sert \cite{MorrisSert2025} obtained alternative proofs of variants of Theorems \ref{thm-1.1}(iii) and \ref{thm-1.2}(iv).
+Similar to Example \ref{not exact dimensional}, they also constructed examples showing that for an ergodic invariant measure $\mu$, the projection $(P_W\pi^\ba)_*\mu$ may fail to be exact dimensional for almost every $\ba$.
+We have recently become aware that in a paper \cite{AKPST2025+} in progress, Allen {\it et al}.~independently constructed a planar box-like self-affine set for which a certain ergodic $\sigma$-invariant measure has orthogonal projections which are not exact-dimensional.

 The paper is organized as follows.
 In Section \ref{S-2}, we provide some preliminaries on linear algebra, subadditive thermodynamic formalism, singular value functions, and Lyapunov dimensions.
 In Section \ref{S-3}, we prove Proposition \ref{pro-key} by applying Oseledets's multiplicative ergodic theorem.
 In Section \ref{S-4}, we present some properties of $\psi_W^s$ and the corresponding topological pressures.
 In Section \ref{S-5}, we prove Theorem \ref{thm-1.2}.
 In Section \ref{S-6}, we prove Theorem \ref{thm-1.1}.
 In Section \ref{S-7}, we give some additional results about $\dim_{\rm AFF}({\bf T}, W)$, $\overline{S}(\mu,{\bf T}, W)$ and $\underline{S}(\mu,{\bf T}, W)$ in specific cases.
 In Section \ref{S-8}, we construct a concrete example (see Example \ref{not exact dimensional}) for which $\overline{S}(\mu,{\bf T}, W)\neq \underline{S}(\mu,{\bf T}, W)$; we also give a simple criterion to check whether there exist such counter examples for a given tuple ${\bf T}$ of $2\times 2$ antidiagonal matrices.
 In Section \ref{S-9}, we give some final remarks.